 Your first thought may be to use print-on-demand book fulfillment as an alternative to traditional publishing.
 It’s one method of self-publishing that allows you to sell print copies of your book after putting it out online.
 It allows you to print a physical copy of your book whenever someone orders it.

-However, print-on-demand has its limitations.
+However, on-demand printing has its limitations.
 Normally, books are printed in “runs” that create multiple copies at once.
 The process involves printing numerous pages on a large sheet of paper and then cutting them apart, among other procedures.
 With print-on-demand, though, only one book is printed at a time.
 This means the normal process can’t be used, so print-on-demand books are limited to certain book sizes, kinds of paper, and other traits.
 It’s also less efficient to print a single book at a time, which makes it more expensive.

 Acutrack is a great solution because we can print in smaller runs.
 This avoids both the inefficiency of print-on-demand and the expense of large print runs.
-We have a variety of printing and binding option like casebound, hardcover, spiral binding etc. We also handle fulfillment whenever someone orders your book.
+We have a variety of printing and binding option like softcover, hardcover, spiral binding etc. We also handle fulfillment whenever someone orders your book.

 As an author or a businessperson publishing a book (whether a training book, a biography or a coloring book ), you can put your book up on Amazon or your website and allow online orders of physical copies.
 Once the order is placed, our system (that has already been integrated with it) receives the order.
 We then ship your book to the person who ordered it ASAP!